 The station began with limited resources which, like most start-up enterprises, created its own measure of setbacks; part of which was the inability to adequately compensate its staff.
 The announcers’ salary at the time was $150.00 per month!
 So what kept them at their jobs? – Their strong devotion to God’s ministry.
 The focus was the purpose of the mission – to bring the Word of Truth to the Caribbean people.

-In both instances, station supporters responded with prayer, financial support, and voluntary help.
-Young people canvassed neighboring islands and raised money, while an architect donated plans for the buildings.
+In both instances, station supporters responded with prayer, financial support and voluntary help.
+Young people canvassed neighboring islands and raised money, while an architect donated plans for the building.
 Individual churches sent teams of workers to help rebuild the station’s facilities and volunteers from Canada and the U.S.A. provided valuable engineering assistance as required.

 The Voice Of Life – ZGBC Radio became well known in the Eastern Caribbean as the Voice which brought peace and comfort to the hearts of its listeners.
 There was a constant flow of listener responses both locally and overseas.
-Then came “911” which short-circuited the financial support from our North American partners, coupled with the assessment of the then owners who rationalized that VOL’s listenership did not justify the financial outlay in maintaining the station on the island.
+Then came “911” which short-circuited the financial support from our North American partners.
 The decision was then taken to release three members of staff in order to lighten the financial burden.
 Despite this action, the fiscal position of the station did not improve and in January 2004 the AM frequency which was maintained at great expense was, of necessity, disabled.
-This action greatly affected the station’s listeners, particularly in the Eastern Caribbean, who were then and are currently no longer able to receive us on the airwaves
+This action greatly affected the station’s listeners, particularly in the Eastern Caribbean, who were then and are currently no longer able to receive us on the airwaves.